-- Troublesome symptoms may include abdominal pain, change in bowel pattern, tiredness, bloating, nausea or vomiting - "Dumping syndrome".
-This is an unpleasant feeling after eating sugary foods.
-Usual symptoms are anxiety, tremor and sweatiness - Narrowing or ulcers where the stomach and small bowel join.
-May require stretching with a balloon or, rarely, surgery - Anaemia.
-Usually because of lack of adequate vitamin intake.
-Prevented by regular blood tests and supplementation of vitamins, especially B12 - · Excessive or inadequate weight loss.
-Rarely requires further surgery - Dehydration or imbalance of body salts, usually from inadequate fluid intake, infrequently requires admission to hospital - Inflammation of the remaining stomach or oesophagus - Gall bladder disease, usually from gallstones that form during rapid weight loss.
-Can require surgical removal of the gallbladder - Hernias at the site of incisions - Internal hernias.
-These can occur inside the abdomen because of rearrangement of the bowel or scarring from surgery.
-This may block the bowel, and is an ongoing risk that occurs in 1 per cent of patients per year and then requires urgent surgery to correct - Psychological problems can include depression, adjustment disorder, relationship difficulties and rarely suicide - Liver disease or failure.
-Can occur if there is underlying liver damage that is worsened by weight loss or surgery - Thinning of the bones (osteoporosis) can lead to fractures especially in women.
-Prevention requires lifelong dietary calcium supplements - Hair loss from malnutrition.
+- Troublesome symptoms may include abdominal pain, change in bowel pattern, tiredness, bloating, nausea or vomiting - Narrowing at the middle of the stomach (known as hour glass stomach) May require stretching with a balloon or, rarely, surgery - Excessive or inadequate weight loss.
+Rarely requires further surgery. - Dehydration or imbalance of body salts. usually from inadequate fluid intake, infrequently requires admission to hospital - Inflammation of the remaining stomach or oesophagus - Gall bladder disease, usually from gallstones that form during rapid weight loss.
+Can require surgical removal of the gallbladder - Hernias at the site of incisions - Psychological problems can include depression, adjustment disorder, relationship difficulties and rarely suicide - Liver disease or failure.
+Can occur if there is underlying liver damage that is worsened by weight loss or surgery - Hair loss from protein malnutrition.
 This usually resolves within a few months of surgery and is usually only noticeable to the patient